alexnsolo/angular-scope-extend/README.md

 # angular-scope-extend
-An Angular factory for organizing controller code.
+An Angular service for organizing controller code.